thewoodfish/property-oracle-node/README.md

 	props: Vec<u8>,
    ) -> DispatchResult { ... }
    ```
-This function accepts the `id(hash)` of a property, the name or title of the property document to be filled, the `cid` of the uploaded `KILT chain` `CType` and the required attributes or fields to be filled in a property document.
+This function accepts the `id(hash)` of a property, the name or title of the property document to be filled, the `cid` of the uploaded `KILT chain` `CType` for the property document fields and the required attributes or fields to be filled in a property document.
-This function creates a new property document and records it onchain.
-A property document is simply a wrapper for a `KILTs chain` `CType` document.<br>
+This function creates a new property document and records it onchain. <br>
 Once this state change is complete, the `NewPropertyTypeRecorded` event is generated and visible on the blockchains UI explorer.